lancerael/pi/README.md

 ## Contribution

 If you have a contribution, make a branch and raise a pull request into `main`.
-Run `pnpm change` to register the changes with the pipeline.
+Run `pnpm change` to register the changes with the pipeline, the push the change files to the PR source branch.
 This will automatically publish version bumps when the PR is merged.